Overview

 Meals: B,L,D

 We have an early start with a short flight to STOL airstrip at Lukla.
 The Tenzing- Hillary Airport in Lukla was established by Sir Edmund Hillary to help access the Everest region and the Sherpa people.
-It is a picturesque flight with marvellous views of the Eastern Himalaya.
+It is a picturesque flight with marvelous views of the Eastern Himalaya.
 Once at Lukla we are immediately presented with views of huge peaks surrounding the village, offering a glimpse of what is to come.
 Our crew assembles and we head downhill towards the Dudh Kosi, a raging river that flows from the highest peaks.
-The broad and well-marked trail meanders around fields of potatoes and buck-wheat, passing through small villages and rows of dahlia trees to our first overnight private eco campsite at Ghat, the site of our service program.
-Walking time: approximately 2 hours
+The broad and well-marked trail meanders around fields of potatoes and buck-wheat, passing through small villages and rows of dahlia trees to our first overnight campsite at Ghat.
+Accommodation: Campsite Walking time: approximately 2 hours

 Meals: B,L,D